 Writing and designing that sign, without coming across as patronizing, might take some research.
 It will probably take some relationship-building with people from your target market.
 It might even involve starting to hire people from that social group.

 (I once met an interpreter who said to me, “I smoke.
 I hunt.
 I drive a truck.
 I live on a farm.
 I never thought I could be an interpreter.”
-He was the best interpreter that park had seen in a long time.)
+He was the best interpreter that park had in a long time.)

 Writing truly effective behavioural signs is a complicated process—one that might require you and your agency to take a deep breath, get off the high horse, and step out of your comfort zone, which might be your greatest win-win of all.